ReSwift/ReSwift-Recorder/README.md

 ##CocoaPods

-You can install Swift Flow Recorder via CocoaPods by adding it to your `Podfile`:
+You can install ReSwiftRecorder via CocoaPods by adding it to your `Podfile`:

 	use_frameworks!

 	source 'https://github.com/CocoaPods/Specs.git'
 	platform :ios, '8.0'

-	pod 'SwiftFlow'
+	pod 'ReSwift'
-	pod 'SwiftFlowRecorder'
+	pod 'ReSwiftRecorder'

 And run `pod install`.

 ##Carthage

-You can install Swift Flow Recorder via [Carthage]() by adding the following line to your Cartfile:
+You can install ReSwiftRecorder via [Carthage]() by adding the following line to your Cartfile:

-	github "Swift-Flow/Swift-Flow-Recorder"
+	github "ReSwift/ReSwift-Recorder"

 #Configuration